jon-jacky/Piety/browser/README.md

 cluttering the body text too much.
 We don't have to add any new data structures to hide the link URLs off the display as most browsers do.

+There are commands and keycodes to load a linked page from its footnote in the body of the rendered text, or from its footnote at the end.

 We use the already existing editor features instead of adding new ones just to support the browser.
 Instead of browser tabs, we list the browser buffers along with all the others in the buffer list.